-Abalone is canned, ready to eat.
-To preserve its tender texture, it is best to use abalone when heated.
-You can eat them raw or cooked, like a clam, but the grill seems to work better.
-Place them on any grill upside down, and it cooks in its own juice.
+Abalone is canned and ready to eat.
+To maintain its tender texture, it is best to use abalone when heated.
+You can consume it raw or cooked, like a clam, but the grill seems to work better.
+Place them on any grill upside down and it will cook in its own juice.
 The taste is naturally buttery and salty, thanks to the salty water in which it lives.

-If you are going to eat abalone, the most important thing to remember is your wallet.
+If you are going to eat canned abalone, the most important thing to remember is your wallet.
 To eat our canned abalone in seasoning products, simply remove the abalone from the bag and can.
 Pour the seasoning into a microwave-safe dish and heat it in the microwave.
 Cut the abalone into thin slices and serve it with your meal, then pour the delicious hot seasoning over the abalone to serve.

-Abalone is often eaten raw, in several different cuisines, but most often in Japan.
-The meat is carefully appreciated away from the shell (which is often used to decorate gardens).
+Abalone is often eaten raw, in several different cuisines, but most commonly in Japan.
+The meat is carefully removed from the shell (which is often used to decorate gardens).
 The liver, mouth, and other organs are removed.
 It is then washed with a hard brush to remove dirt or sand.
 From this point on, there are several different ways to slice sashimi, which vary from chef to chef.

 The dust created by grinding and cutting the abalone shell is toxic and carvers and cutters should be careful not to inhale fine dust particles.
 The Chinese give each other gifts of abalone during the festive season to wish each other abundance of wealth in the coming year.

 When you look at the abalone from above, with the back side facing you (the apex), the respiratory pores run along the left side.
 Traditionally, abalone is found in the Ocean, the United States and the Indo-Pacific region, as well as in Great Britain and Japan.

 In Japan, a common dish is an abalone prepared as sashimi or sushi, totally raw and thinly sliced for consumption.
-The unique texture and flavor make abalone one of the most precious seafood in the world, and with good reason.
+The unique texture and flavor make abalone one of the most precious seafoods in the world, and with good reason.
 Pan frying is another common cooking method that highlights the delicious sweetness and butter of abalone.

-Put the abalone under cold running water and, with a small disinfected brush, rub aggressively to remove as much black coating as possible.
+Put the abalone under cold running water and with a small disinfected brush rub aggressively to remove as much black coating as possible.
 The dust produced by crushing and cutting abalone shells is toxic and sculptors and sculptors should be careful not to inhale fine dust particles.